seedwing-io/seedwing-policy/CONTRIBUTING.md

 `trunk` can be installed by executing `cargo install trunk`.
 It additionally requires `wasm-bindgen` and `dart-sass`, but will automatically install those tools if they are missing.
 Also see: https://trunkrs.dev/#install

+**NOTE:** Trunk will re-use existing tooling when found on the local system.
+However, that tooling must be compatible with the trunk toolchain.
+If it is not, it may lead to a failed build.
+See [trunk tooling](#trunk-tooling) for setup instructions.

 For more information on developing for the frontend, see: [seedwing-policy-frontend/](seedwing-policy-frontend/).

 ### Fedora